a2z2k26/bumba-voice/docs/archive/planning/PROJECT_PLAN.md

 **Time:** 4 hours

 #### Docker Setup:
-- [ ] Create Dockerfile for CHATTA
+- [ ] Create Dockerfile for Bumba Voice
 - [ ] Create docker-compose.yml with all services
 - [ ] Build and test containers
 - [ ] Push to Docker Hub